 We gripped the sides as this one came with a demonstration.

-Riding high in a cable car, we enjoyed aerial views of the pale blue Dead Sea and the golden yellow Judean Desert, as well as the Snake Path stairs and the Roman ramp leading to the mountaintop fortress of Masada.
+Riding high in a cable car a few hours later, we enjoyed aerial views of the pale blue Dead Sea and the golden yellow Judean Desert, as well as the Snake Path stairs and the Roman ramp leading to the mountaintop fortress of Masada.
 Originally built by King Herod, much of it remains standing though crumbling in the driest air I’ve ever felt.
 The ruins of structures from a synagogue to storage rooms whisper the quotidian stories of those who lived and died there.
 The soft blue of the chipped mosaic floors enlivens the rusty tan of the broken stone walls.